I’m passionate about living a healthy and green lifestyle, while being on a budget.

 4. Buy household staples at the dollar store

-Once a month or so I go to our local dollar store and stock up on things that would cost me so much more at the supermarket.
+Once a month or so I go to our local dollar store and stock up on things that would cost me so much more at the supermarket or paper goods stores.
 Find out where the biggest and most well-stocked dollar store is in your neighborhood — mine is in a mall.

 Things I buy: I love buying the toilet brushes with holder there because I like to replace them frequently, and for just a dollar (for both pieces) I don’t mind doing it.

-I also get dish sponges there, paper plates, birthday cards (10 for $1, how can you beat that!), wrapping paper, gift bags, and resealable plastic bags.
+I also get dish sponges there, paper plates, birthday cards (sometimes you can get a set of 10 for $1.50, how can you beat that!), wrapping paper, gift bags, and resealable plastic bags.

-A few months ago I was really lucky to find cute finger puppets there for Landon.
-On my last trip, I got beautiful silk pillow covers there.
+Once I found cute finger puppets there for Landon.
+On my last trip, I got beautiful silk pillow covers.
 They were so beautiful that I bought 10, in several colors, to update our home.
 If one gets soiled, I’m not too upset because I got them for such a bargain price.

 5. Unplug appliances and computers

-After last month’s $300 electric bill, I’m much more aware of the cost of energy-sucking appliances on standby.
-Before going to sleep, I now unplug the TV, shut down my computer, monitor, and printer.
+After a $300 electric bill, I got much more aware of the cost of energy-sucking appliances on standby.
+Before going to sleep, I now shut down my computer, monitor, and printer.

 6. Get LED light bulbs